Skip to content

 8. Logging

-pino logger in 📁 src/logger.js uses a redaction list:
+pino logger in 📁 src/logger.js redacts on two layers:

 Rules

-• If you add a new sensitive env var, add it to the redact list.
-Tests do not catch this; rely on code review.
+• If you add a new sensitive env var, add it to SENSITIVE_KEYS.
+Covered by 📁 tests/redact.test.js for the helpers, but the key list itself relies on code review.

 • Default log level for production is info. debug/trace may emit pool addresses + amounts that, while not secrets, leak strategy.